Sariga-20/E-commerce_Customer_segmentation_prediction/README.md

 An interactive **Streamlit** web application that segments e‑commerce customers using **RFM (Recency, Frequency, Monetary)** analysis and predicts the customer segment based on purchase behaviour using a **Random Forest Classifier**.

-The segmentation logic uses **K-Means clustering** on RFM scores to identify five target customer groups, helping businesses run personalized marketing, predict churn, and boost retention.
+The segmentation logic uses **K-Means clustering** on RFM scores to identify five target customer groups, helping businesses run personalized marketing, predict Segment, and boost retention.

 ---